-This principle emphasises the importance of Committee members acting in our best interests at all times and taking decisions that will support delivery of our objectives.
-Although individual Committee members bring knowledge and experience to their role, you are not a representative for a specific interest or group: your experience and knowledge should inform your contribution to discussion but your decision-making should be influenced by our aims and objectives and not individual or specific interests.
+This principle emphasises the importance of Management Committee members acting in our best interests at all times and taking decisions that will support delivery of our objectives.
+Although individual Management Committee members bring knowledge and experience to their role, you are not a representative for a specific interest or group: your experience and knowledge should inform your contribution to discussion but your decision-making should be influenced by our aims and objectives and not individual or specific interests.
 In practice, this means that you must always make a conscious effort to see the bigger picture and not concentrate just on the issues that are important to you.

-All refers to upholding our values, which are included at 1.1 in the introduction of our Code.
+Al refers to upholding our values, which are included at 1.1 in the introduction of our Code.

-The principle contains a commitment to always support and uphold the Committee decisions and our actions (A3): if a Committee member were to actively undermine or publicly contradict or disagree with decisions and/or actions, this may constitute a breach.
-E3 of the Code contains a parallel commitment: if a decision is taken by the Committee that a member fundamentally disagrees with and cannot support, it may be that resignation should be considered.
+The principle contains a commitment to always support and uphold the Management Committee decisions and our actions (A3): if a Management Committee member were to actively undermine or publicly contradict or disagree with decisions that have been properly considered and/or actions that have been approved and/or accord with approved policy or practice, this may constitute a breach.
+E3 of the Code contains a parallel commitment: if a decision is taken by the Management Committee that a member fundamentally disagrees with and cannot support, it may be that resignation should be considered if the differences cannot be reconciled.
+After all, GBMs volunteer for their role because they support the organisation's aims, objectives and activities; if that changes, so too will their commitment and enthusiasm.

-This principle is not intended to prevent a Committee member from disagreeing with a proposal during a meeting or from recording their dissent from a decision; rather it is intended to ensure that no member of the Committee actively and/ or publicly undermines the organisation.
-In practice, this means, for example, that you should not question in public why a decision was taken or criticise the organisation.
-It is only if a Committee member actively undermines or disagrees with a decision or action that a breach of the Code may arise.
+This principle is not intended to prevent a Management Committee member from disagreeing with a proposal during a meeting (as part of their role to exercise scrutiny and challenge) or from recording their dissent from a decision; rather it is intended to ensure that no member of the Management Committee actively and/or publicly undermines the organisation.
+In practice, this means, for example, that you should not question in public why a decision was taken or publicly disagree with a decision or action or otherwise criticise the organisation.
+It is only if a Management Committee member actively undermines or disagrees with a decision or action that a breach of the Code may arise.
 A similar provision is contained in the Code of Conduct for staff.
+It is important to remember that this principle applies to comments made in person and virtually (e.g. via social media).

-A4 specifies that Committee members will always be respectful to others: this means, among other things, that you must uphold and be familiar with our policies relating to Equalities and Human Rights and Dignity at Work.
-This requirement relates to all of your engagements with Committee colleagues and staff, tenants and customers, partners and agents.
+A4 specifies that Management Committee members will always be respectful to others: this means, among other things, that you must uphold and be familiar with our policies relating to Equalities, Diversity and Human Rights and Dignity at Work.
+This requirement relates to all of your engagements with Management Committee colleagues and staff, tenants and customers, partners and agents, whether in person or virtually.
 In practice, this means listening to and considering other views and respecting opinions even if they are very different from your own.
-It also applies to wider conduct: E1, E2 and E3 are specific about the responsibilities of Committee members to ensure that they do not bring the organisation into disrepute.
+It also applies to wider conduct: E1, E2 and E3 are specific about the responsibilities of Management Committee members to ensure that they do not bring the organisation into disrepute.
+It is important to remember that conduct that wouldn't be considered acceptable face to face will not be acceptable in a virtual environment, either.

-The Code stresses that Committee members should not stray into operational matters or seek to use their influence (A6) inappropriately or for personal gain.
-This means that Committee members should always refer individual matters relating to themselves or someone they know or in which they have an interest to the relevant member of staff or to the Director for onward delegation.
+The Code stresses that Management Committee members should not stray into operational matters or seek to use their influence (A6) inappropriately or for personal gain.
+This means that Management Committee members should always refer individual matters relating to themselves or someone they know or in which they have an interest to the relevant member of staff or to the Director for onward delegation.